-Are you looking for killer call to action examples that will inspire your customers to take action?
+Are you looking for the best call to action examples that will inspire your customers to take action?

 In many cases, all it takes is a minor tweak to your call to action (CTA) to see conversions increase.